AHP Signs

 Be Aware of Similar Symptoms1,17,18

-Acute hepatic porphyria can show similar symptoms to gynecological disorders such as endometriosis
+Acute hepatic porphyria can show similar symptoms to gynecological disorders such as endometriosis.

-Acute hepatic porphyria can show similar symptoms to acute abdomen conditions such as appendicitis, cholecystitis, peritonitis, pancreatitis, and intestinal occlusion
+AHP symptoms can resemble acute conditions such as appendicitis, cholecystitis, pancreatitis, and intestinal occlusion.

 DELAYED DIAGNOSIS CAN BURDEN PATIENTS' HEALTH AND LONG-TERM WELL-BEING2,6,9,11,19,20